shanmeng/CS6620/README.md

 - Traveling with kids and/or pets

 ## Features
+It features a cloud-native architecture where the backend infrastructure on AWS (S3 and DynamoDB) is fully managed by Terraform.
+The project includes a complete CI/CD pipeline using GitHub Actions that automatically provisions temporary cloud resources to run a full integration test suite.

 - Fully RESTful: Supports "GET", "POST", "PUT", "DELETE".
 - It now integrates with DynamoDB for storing data and S3 for archiving list contents.
 - API endpoints